What is Experience?

 It turned out that “experience,” though ubiquitous in scientific discourse and everyday language, has remained one of the most obscure concepts we have.
 A major reason for this is that the debate about “experience” is focused on its content, while the structure of experience has escaped attention.
 Once this problem was clearly understood, there arose inevitably the project of finally developing a theory of experience.

 Based on an empirical analysis of experience, “experience” is defined as “conscious participation.”
 Experience is a four-part structure: two poles, connected by participation and illuminated by the luminosity of consciousness.

 … to Nine Experiential Turns

 Reflecting on the above Story of the Stargazer, I discovered that the structure of experience is variable, changing over the course of our lives and throughout human history as well.
-The conceptual inquiry reflecting on the above Story of the Stargazer, I discovered that the structure of experience is variable, changing over the course of our lives and throughout human history as well.
 This discovery led me to explore the historical dynamics of experience.
 I found a total of nine turns in the history of experience.
 These nine experiential turns are starting in the Paleolithic and extending to the present day.
 It is always the way in which people consciously participate in things that is subject to these transformations.
 The mode of participation is therefore the vehicle of historical dynamics.

 … a Sequence of Four Phases